 Changes in Toenail Health

 Podiatrists are trained to observe changes in nail health that could signal underlying health issues.
 Diabetic patients may experience nail problems such as fungal infections, thickened nails, or ingrown toenails.
-These issues can be indicative of circulation problems related to diabetes and should not be ignored.
+These issues can indicate circulation problems related to diabetes and should not be ignored.

 Foot Ulcers and Calluses